sug0/sugobot/README.md

 # sugobot

-An IRC bot written in python for your shitposting needs
+An IRC bot written in python for your shitposting needs.